Developmental delay

 The tables in our development delay poster [PDF] list the ages by which most children will have gained certain skills in the four key areas of development.

-If your child has not reached these milestones by these ages it is advisable to talk about it with your health visitor or GP.
+If your child has not reached these milestones by these ages, talk about it with your health visitor or GP.

 Why might a child be slow in development?